datahub-project/datahub/metadata-ingestion/README.md

 ```
 This will bootstrap DataHub with sample datasets and sample users.

-## Ingest metadata from LDAP server to DataHub
+## Ingest metadata from LDAP to DataHub
 The ldap_etl provides you ETL channel to communicate with your LDAP server.
 ```
 ➜  Config your LDAP server environmental variable in the file.